 General Information on Local Governments and Climate Change

-- ICLEI USA - Membership organization of more than 550 local governments in the U.S. committed to climate protection and sustainability; Assists cities to adopt policies and implement quantifiable measures to reduce local greenhouse gas emissions, improve air quality, and enhance urban livability and sustainability
+- ICLEI USA - Membership organization of more than 450 local governments in the U.S. committed to climate protection and sustainability; Assists cities to adopt policies and implement quantifiable measures to reduce local greenhouse gas emissions, improve air quality, and enhance urban livability and sustainability.
+Offers Sustainability Planning Toolkit for members only

 - Climate Protection Center, U.S. Conference of Mayors - Provides guidance and assistance in city efforts to reduce greenhouse gas emissions that are linked to climate change

 - Climate Change, Local Government Environmental Assistance Network (LGEAN) - Issue summary and links to key resources

 - Policy Guide on Planning and Climate Change, American Planning Association, Updated 04/11/2011

 - Growing Wealthier: Smart Growth, Climate Change and Prosperity (15 MB), by Chuck Kooshian and Steve Winkelman, Center for Clean Air Policy, 01/2011

 Washington State and Regional Governments

 - Washington State Climate Policy Laws and Executive Orders, Policy Framework (2005-2010) - Summary of all legislation and executive orders passed or issued in Washington State through 2010 that serve to reduce greenhouse gas emissions or otherwise address climate change

 - 2013 Legislation - ESSSB 5802, Ch.
 6, Laws of 2013 - Greenhouse Gas Emissions--Targets.
-Regarding the development of recommendations on how to achieve the state's greenhouse gas emissions targets; evaluation report due October 15, 2013
+Regarding the development of recommendations on how to achieve the state's greenhouse gas emissions targets.
+Follow-up Report to the Legislature, 01/30/2014

 - Climate Change, Washington State Department of Ecology (DOE) - The place to start for information on Washington State policy on climate change; also see Climate Change Publications

 - 2010 Climate Change Comprehensive Plan - "Path to a Low-Carbon Economy," Report to Governor Gregoire and the Washington Legislature, 12/2010

 - Washington Department of Commerce, Climate Change and Energy - Information on climate change mitigation and adaptation